viniciusrma/Hunger-of-what-/README.md

 This is a website called “Hunger of what?!”, for searching for food nor restaurants, made with React, in my very first react project by myself.

+In total, there will be four parts to this project:

+- Creating Static Components
+- Passing Information to Components
+- Setting the State of Ravenous Components
+- Interacting with the Yelp API

+Here’s a quick overview of how Hunger Of What?! should function:

+A user will be ablt to:
+- be able search for restaurants, in any location;
+- be able to view a list of restaurants returned by the Yelp API;
+- be able to sort through restaurants using a filter.

 <a  id="applied-technologies"></a>
 ## 💻 Applied technologies